jaycoolslm/genai-hts-kanban/README.md

 update env vars in line 86 - 88

+NOTE: currently the app has testnet private keys in the client side.
+THIS IS NOT SAFE and is known - the risk has been flagged up in our deck with a respective mitigation.
+Any production application following this hackathon would of course not be configured as such

 `docker compose -f docker-compose-dev.yml up` (this may take a while!)

 ### HCS Listener